 Not only is my house crappy, but my yard is extra crappy with a side of crap.
 Supersized.
 This past weekend, I planted a lawn.
-Well, it remains to be seen if it will be an actual lawn, but I put down seed and I’m crossing my fingers.
+(Well, it remains to be seen if it will be an actual lawn, but I put down seed and I’m crossing my fingers.)
 I bought the lazy girl seed that’s specially coated to keep in extra moisture in case I forget (I will) to water.

-Not only was the yard out of control, but you see that concrete slab that’s masquerading as a patio?
-Well, it’s actually a ramp that collects rainwater against my crappy house’s foundation.
+Time collapsed it into a sort of ramp, collecting rainwater against my crappy house’s foundation.
 You know what happens when water sits on your foundation?
 I do.
 It finds its way inside.
-My basement is a whole other post, but here’s a preview (spoiler alert!): The f’ing water gets in there.
+My basement is a whole other post, but, spoiler alert!: The freaking water gets in there.
 The patio had to go.

 Would you believe I actually thought I could break up the concrete myself with a sledge hammer?
-I took one swing and the patio actually snickered and said, “Really?
+I took one swing and the patio actually scoffed at me and said, “Ha!
 You stupid little girl.”
 In a condescending tone.
 With a French accent.

-So my crappy yard was all torn up now.
-And guess what?
-I found out my cesspool was on the verge of collapse.
-Talk about crappy… So I had to dig up the yard again to put in a new cesspool.
+While Bob was kicking the jerk patio’s ass, he discovered that my patio wasn’t the only thing collapsing in my yard.
+The cesspool was also crumbling underground.
+Talk about crappy… So, I had to dig up more of the yard to put in a new cesspool.
 Luckily, I was well prepared for the expense.
-(No, of course I so was not.)

-So this brings us to this weekend.
+So, post yardpocalypse, this brings us to this weekend.
 I despise yard work.
-But I hate spending money on labor even more, so I seeded and fertilized 2,400 square feet of dirt and then raked it in myself.
-I also made a rather flamboyant ghost to scare away the birds.
+But I hate spending money on labor even more, so I graded and seeded and fertilized 2,400 square feet of dirt and then raked it in myself.
+I’m so freaking tired.

 Will my girly ghost keep the birds away?
 Will I remember to turn on the sprinkler?
 Will my seeds sprout actual grass?
 Stay tuned…